ytakefuji/Mail-system/README.md

 This repository explains how to setup Mail server in Linux using free dynamicDNS.
 Postfix is popular open source mail server.
 In order to install mail server, run the following command:
 <pre>
-$ sudo apt install postfix net-tools mailutils
+$ sudo apt install postfix net-tools bsd-mailx
 </pre>
 /etc/postfix/main.cf is the configuration file for postfix.
 You must obtain the free DynamicDNS domain name from public domain registry: